Government Watchdog Launches Probe Into FBI, Justice Actions in Clinton Email Case

 Such inspector general investigations can last months or even years, and could end fully exonerating current leadership, in a formal reprimand, or with stronger repercussions.
 Horowitz has the authority to recommend a criminal investigation, but there’s been no evidence any actions taken were unlawful.

 The inspector general is an oversight position independent of both the department and the White House.
-Horowitz, appointed by Obama in 2012, will serve until 2020.
+Obama appointed Horowitz and the Senate confirmed him in 2012.

 “No president can fire him,” a Justice Department employee told Foreign Policy Thursday.

+But a spokesman for the Senate Judiciary said later that the DOJ IG does not have a term limit and can only be removed by the president — with notice to Congress — or by impeachment.

-It only adds to tension as Trump’s relationship with the intelligence community and FBI has turned south in light of the latest reports, with the president-elect comparing them to Nazis and vowing a government investigation to pursue leakers.
+The move only adds to tension as Trump’s relationship with the intelligence community and FBI has turned south in light of the latest reports, with the president-elect comparing them to Nazis and vowing a government investigation to pursue leakers.
 James Clapper, the director of national intelligence, told Trump Wednesday that the leaks were regrettable and did not come from the U.S. intelligence community.

 Horowitz too has had run-ins with the FBI and the broader Justice Department.
 He wrote to Congress in February, 2016, with claims the bureau was stonewalling his investigations and routinely blocking access to records.
 He’s also in the middle of an intra-government fight over access to records for inspectors general.
 Last month, Obama signed legislation granting new legal protections to inspectors general for federal agencies.

-Note: This story has been updated with clarification from the Senate Judiciary Committee.